cohubinc/cohub-ui/README.md

 3. Reference the already created stories for examples on how these should be written

 4. From the project root start the Storybook server and open the stories in your browser
-   > Make sure your project build process is running in a separate tab (yarn build:watch)
+   > Make sure your project build process is running in a separate tab (yarn watch)

 ```bash
 > yarn storybook